cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 10. Testing and Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once all the individual pieces (NLP, Question Answererer, Dialogue State Handlers) have been trained, configured or implemented, you can do an end-to-end test of your conversational app using the :keyword:`Conversation` class in Workbench.
+Once all the individual pieces (NLP, Question Answererer, Dialogue State Handlers) have been trained, configured or implemented, you can do an end-to-end test of your conversational app using the :class:`Conversation` class in Workbench.

 For instance: